- Case Study

 Bredel hose pumps transfer abrasive slurry 24/7 at aluminium salt slag recovery plant

-RVA, a France-based company that specializes in the recovery of salt slag, a by-product of aluminium smelting, is leveraging the benefits of several Bredel hose pumps from Watson-Marlow Fluid Technology Group (WMFTG).
+RVA, a France-based company that specializes in the recovery of salt slag, a by-product of aluminium smelting, is leveraging the benefits of several Bredel hose pumps.
 A number of the pumps are used to transport an abrasive oxide slurry comprising a mix of liquid and solids, which is also high in temperature.
 However, due to the superior operating principle of Bredel hose pumps, along with their robust design, reliability is assured.

 In the aluminium refining process, scrap is melted in rotary or reverberating furnaces under a bath of molten salt which floats on the metal surface.
 Molten aluminium and its salt cover are then tapped from the rotary drum surface.
 The final salt mix tapped from the furnace contains residual aluminium metal (around 5%) and various metal oxides, mainly aluminium oxide.
 This mixture solidifies in pans to become what is termed ‘salt slag’.